Universal scaling limits of the symplectic elliptic Ginibre ensemble: Introduction and main results

 Regarding the macroscopic (global) properties of the symplectic Ginibre ensemble, it is well known that as $N \to \infty$, the eigenvalues tend to be uniformly distributed on the centered disc with radius $\sqrt{2}$, known as the circular law.
 Such a statement was extended to the ensemble \eqref{Gibbs} with general $Q$ in \cite{MR2934715}, where it was shown that as $N \to \infty$, the system tends to minimise the weighted logarithmic energy functional \cite{ST97}, the continuum limit of its discrete Hamiltonian.
 In particular, in the large system, the eigenvalues condense in a compact set $S \subset \C$ called the droplet.
 Moreover, due to a well-known fact from the logarithmic potential theory \cite{ST97}, it follows that the density inside the droplet with respect to the area measure $dA$ is given by $\Delta Q/2$, where we use the convention $\Delta=\pa \bp$.

-Turning to the microscopic (local) properties, contrary to the complex Ginibre ensemble whose bulk scaling limit was already obtained in Ginibre's original work \cite{ginibre1965statistical}, the equivalent level of analysis for the symplectic Ginibre ensemble was obtained long after.
+Turning to the microscopic (local) properties, contrary to the complex Ginibre ensemble whose bulk scaling limit was obtained already in Ginibre's original work \cite{ginibre1965statistical}, the equivalent level of analysis for the symplectic Ginibre ensemble was obtained long after.
 To our knowledge, it first appeared in the second edition of Mehta's book \cite{Mehta}, where the bulk scaling limit was derived at the origin of the spectrum.
 More precisely, it is known that the particle system \eqref{Gibbs} forms a Pfaffian point process whose correlation functions can be expressed in terms of a certain $2\times2$ matrix-valued kernel (see \eqref{bfR Pfa} below), and the large-$N$ limit of the kernel was computed in \cite{Mehta}.
 (See also \cite{MR3066113} for the scaling limits of the products of Ginibre matrices at the singular point, the origin.)

-Beyond the radially symmetric potentials, the elliptic generalisation of the symplectic Ginibre ensemble was studied by Kanzieper \cite{MR1928853}.
+Beyond the radially symmetric potentials, an elliptic generalisation of the symplectic Ginibre ensemble was studied by Kanzieper \cite{MR1928853}.
 Such an extension is called the \emph{elliptic Ginibre ensemble} and is associated with the potential